ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 Inverter ↔ MLPE/Optimizer:

 - `FAIL: MLPE/Optimizer is required for <inv_oem> MLPE inverters`
+  - The required inv_oem are Tesla and SolarEdge
 - `FAIL: MLPE Mount is required for MLPE/microinverter systems`
 - `FAIL: MLPE/Optimizer must be same OEM as Inverter`